AdmiringWorm/docs/input/en-us/central-management/setup/index.md

 > :choco-info: **NOTE**
 >
-> If Step 1 is not succesful, do not move on to this step until you resolve issues with database setup.
+> If Step 1 is not successful, do not move on to this step until you resolve issues with database setup.

 ## Step 4: Setup Central Management Website